SINDHUK2003/Myntra/README.md

    - Visit [MySQL Downloads](https://dev.mysql.com/downloads/) to download the latest version of MySQL.

 2. **Select Installer:**
-   - Choose the appropriate installer for your operating system (e.g., MySQL Installer for Windows, MySQL Community Server for Linux).
+   - Choose the appropriate installer for your operating system.
 3. **Configure MySQL Server:**
    - Set a root password and configure other settings during the installation.